Tools for better sleep

 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”

 – Dr Seuss, I Can Read with My Eyes Shut!

 There aren’t many opportunities in life where small changes can yield massive results.
-However, sleep is one of them – there is plenty of reading and research to be done, but we really do recommend you start with Andrew Huberman’s podcast:
+However, sleep is one of them – there is plenty of reading and research to be done, but we recommend you start with Andrew Huberman’s podcast:

-For a student to become a productive, independent and effective learner, they need to learn how to ‘play the game well.’
+For a student to become a productive, independent, and effective learner, they need to learn how to ‘play the game well.’

 That’s where we come in.
 We have a sophisticated Academic Coaching programme that pairs your child with one of our academic coaches and takes them through an individualised and pre-panned academic coaching course.
 The course teaches students strategies for enhanced performance in the domains of:

 - Memory Techniques

 The lessons happen one-on-one with our trained in-house team of tutors.
 These can be done online or in person.